devmycloud/MyCloudAPI-SDK-PHP/README.md

    is relative to this top-level "vendor" directory, so you must be careful to not rearrange the distribution package, or the Composer built dependencies are very likely to fail.

+	If you do not want to work with Composer, then you can obtain a binary distribution that can be downloaded from the [Project Page](https://devmycloud.github.io/MyCloudAPI-SDK-PHP/).

    If you are working with the binary distribution of the SDK, you must copy the "vendor" directory into your project.
 In your code, you will need to use:
 ```